“My partner broke up with me, and I don’t know why. How do I get closure?”

 When you feel emotion about your relationships, simply understand that you’re designed that way, and that this design is why you, and your parents, and your grandparents, and your friends... are all here to begin with,

-Without those emotions, your chances of survival, or even being born, are pretty slim.
+Without those emotions, Humanity's chances of survival, and your chances of even being born, would be very slim.

-But you’re also more than a mammal, which means that your emotions don’t need to control you.
+At the core, you are a mammal, so your relationship-emotions are intense and important to you.
+However you are also more than a mammal, which means that your emotions don’t control you.

 What is “Closure” Anyway?